arcilli/investsuite-api-docs/docs/quick_start.md

 ![Optimizer Integration](../img/investsuite_optimizer_api_integration.jpg)

 Let's now get familiar with the API by simulating what is documented in the sequence diagram.
-As it is a simulation you will not integrate with your broker but instead create a so-called _virtual portfolio_.
 These will be the steps:

 1. Create a user by invoking `POST /users/`.
 2. Create a portfolio by invoking `POST /portfolios/`.
-3. Fund the account linked to the portfolio.
-This is between you and your broker or order management system and is not part of this quick start.
-Here we will create a "virtual portfolio".
-4. Update the portfolio with the portfolio holdings you get from the broker (initially only a cash holding).
+3. Update the portfolio with the latest portfolio snapshot (initially only a cash holding).
-5. Get order recommendations from the Optimizer, based on the holdings and portfolio settings.
+4. Get order recommendations as the result of an optimization, based on the holdings and portfolio settings.
-6. Place the order with your broker.
-(Not applicable to this quick start.)
-7. Post the transactions you get back from your broker.
+5. Post the transactions you get back from your broker.
-8. Repeat steps 4 - 7.
+6. Repeat steps 4 - 7.

+!!!
+Note
+    As the sequence diagram reflects it is your role to act as the middle layer between InvestSuite and the broker (unless agreed differently during a common analyses).
+This means you get the orders and cash movement instructions via InvestSuite and place them with the broker.
+In the opposite direction, you provide to InvestSuite the holdings and the transactions from the broker.

+    Since this is a simulation however broker integration is not relevant.
+Instead we create a so-called _virtual portfolio_.
+This is a portfolio funded with _paper money_, as opposed to real money.

 ## Steps

 ### 1. Create a user

 Create a user for your customer so that in the next step you can define that user as owner of a portfolio.
-Optionally add an e-mail address and phone number to add the user to the underlying Identity Provider so that your customer can log in to a front-end to view and manage portfolios.

 === "HTTP"